Related policies

 Yes to SIMBY

-Achieve a transparent, democratic, corruption-free and environmentally sustainable town and urban planning system that will stop overdevelopment, while properly protecting our built heritage, backyards and urban amenity.
+Achieve a transparent, democratic, corruption-free and environmentally sustainable town and urban planning system that will stop over-development including sprawl, while properly protecting our natural and built heritage, farmland, backyards and local amenity.

 "The new [sprawling] suburbs mostly lie beyond the suburban rail network, and many worry proper government investment will only follow years after residents move in, as has occurred in other estates.
 Adjacent suburbs already suffer from significant road and rail congestion."
 The Mandarin